sandeep-tukaram/java/optimizations/optimizing-java-docker-image.md

 # Slimming Down Java Docker Images: A Friendly Guide

-Hey there, fellow Docker enthusiast! 👋 Today I want to chat about something that's bothered me for ages - those hefty Java Docker images.
+Hey there, fellow Docker enthusiast! 👋 Today I want to chat about something that bothered me in my earlier days of docker usage - those hefty Java Docker images.
 You know what I'm talking about, right?
 You create a simple "Hello World" app and somehow end up with a 400MB Docker image!
 Let's fix that together.

 ## Our Little Java App